dasariramacharan/daily-coding/Design-Patterns.md

        Generate prepopulated views over the data in one or more data stores when the data isn't ideally formatted for required query operations.

 6.Sharding
         Divide a data store into a set of horizontal partitions or shards.
+        Strategies to do create select shard key and distribute it are a)The Lookup strategy b)The Range strategy c)The Hash strategy.

+7.